fzi-forschungszentrum-informatik/robot_folders/README.md

 # Robot Folders
 Welcome to robot_folders! robot_folders helps you
-keeping track of different environment setups including multiple workspaces such as ic_workspace, catkin_workspace and mca_workspace.
+keeping track of different environment setups including multiple workspaces such as catkin_workspace and colcon_workspace

 You can source, create or build environments very easy.